 Looking for professional help?

-If the Pilot is looking for a professionally managed portfolio or wanting something more custom than a passive fund strategy, but doesn’t have the time to manage it themself, the PCRA is a wonderful choice.
+If the Pilot is looking for a professionally managed portfolio or wanting something more custom than a passive fund strategy, but doesn’t have the time to manage it themselves, the PCRA is a wonderful choice.
 The PCRA option allows the hired investment advisor to obtain trading authorization on the account (with written consent of course) so they can actively manage the assets.
 The advisor needs to have a relationship with Charles Schwab and be registered as an investment advisor with the state or the SEC to manage the assets in your PRAP.

 A few things to consider when hiring a professional: